Pedro Pascal: 2014–2018: Breakthrough and rise to fame

 In 2014, Pascal portrayed the character Oberyn Martell in the fourth season of HBO's critically acclaimed television series Game of Thrones.
 The season aired from April 6 to June 15, 2014, and Pascal's performance as the passionate and vengeful Dornish prince garnered significant praise from both critics and audiences, with numerous publications, including CNET, The Mary Sue, Time, and Esquire naming Martell as one of the best characters in the show.
 The Los Angeles Times praised him as a sex symbol in the role, calling it "the real tipping point in his career".
 Pascal stated that he was a huge fan of the show before being cast as Oberyn and was ecstatic to join.
-As part of the ensemble, he has received a Screen Actors Guild Awards nomination for Outstanding Performance by an Ensemble in a Drama Series.
+As part of the ensemble, he has received an Actor Award nomination for Outstanding Performance by an Ensemble in a Drama Series.

 In 2015, Pascal portrayed the vampire Max in Bloodsucking Bastards.
 In April, Pascal co-starred with Heidi Klum in the music video for Sia's "Fire Meet Gasoline".
 In August, Pascal gained further recognition for his portrayal as Javier Peña, based on a real-life DEA agent, in the popular Netflix crime drama series Narcos.
 The show's two first seasons depict the rise and fall of the infamous drug lord Pablo Escobar and the subsequent Medellín Cartel, as the show's focus shifted to the Cali Cartel for its third and final season, Pascal took on the role of both lead actor and narrator.

 In 2016, he portrayed mercenary Pero Tovar in the fantasy action film The Great Wall, alongside Matt Damon, and directed by Zhang Yimou.
 Set against the backdrop of the Great Wall of China, the film follows European mercenaries who become embroiled in a battle against ancient creatures threatening humanity.
 Despite the film's visually stunning production and ambitious scope, it received mixed reviews for its narrative and character development.
 Filmed on location in Qingdao, China.
 Pascal has voiced his admiration for Zhang, whom he had been a fan of during his youth.